appsody/website/content/tutorials/ServerlessRust.md

 ## Summary

 This tutorial was a starter to get a simple service up and running.
-In future there will be examples of debugging and connecting to backend systems such as databases.
-In the mean time checkout some of the other appsody [tutorials for other stacks](https://appsody.dev/tutorials/).
+In the future there will be examples of debugging and connecting to backend systems such as databases.